hanwentao/umami-badge/README.md

 # Configuration for umami-badge
 # Website-specific settings go here

-# Domain to website ID mappings
+# Domain to website ID mappings with bias count
 [[domains]]
 domain = "example.com"
 website_id = "12345"
+bias_count = 100

 [[domains]]
 domain = "another-domain.com"
 website_id = "67890"
+bias_count = 50

 # Additional domains can be added as needed
 # [[domains]]
 # domain = "third-domain.com"
 # website_id = "11111"
+# bias_count = 0
 ```

+The `bias_count` field allows you to add a fixed number to the actual visit count returned by Umami for each domain.